TenneherschelMD/se-day-2-git-and-github/README.md

        4. Open Source Hosting: Free hosting for public and private projects
        5. Community: Millions of developers and projects for inspiration, contribution, and support

+    # How Version Control Helps Maintain Project Integrity
+       1. Avoids Code Loss: Ensures no code is lost due to accidental deletion or overwriting
+       2. Traceability: You can trace every change, who made it, and why
+       3. Conflict Resolution: Helps manage and resolve conflicts when multiple people edit the same files
+       4. Audit and Compliance: Maintains a clear, accessible history of development
+       5. Efficient Collaboration: Developers work concurrently without disrupting each other
+       6. Experimentation: Safely test new features in branches without affecting the main code.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?